mo-sharif/eyewear-app/README.md

 ## Todos

-- [ x ] Routing between products
+- [x] Routing between products
-- [ x ] Submit product to shopping cart
+- [x] Submit product to shopping cart
 - [ ] Use Observables for get and post data
 - [ ] Fix UX while navigating in Desktop
 - [ ] Center Logo on desktop